mrprfrm/informatorium/Contest/Can Place Flowers.md

 - The entire flowerbed is empty: We need to add an extra empty position at the beginning.
 - The flowerbed has one or more gaps between planted flowers: We count the number of flowers that can be planted in each gap separately, without any extra space.

-Now let's implement the optimized solution, but instead of counting gaps' lengths, we will count flowers on each iteration and update the counter each time we encounter a flower.
+Now let's implement the optimized solution.
+Instead of counting gap lengths, we will count flowers on each iteration and update the counter each time we encounter a flower.

 ```python
 class Solution: